 It’s also about staying relevant in a time when it’s easy for customers to forget.
 “I heard some restaurants closed way longer than we did, and when they came back it was really difficult for them to regroup.
 People took their habits to other places.”

 Having a strong technology partner and restaurant point of sale solution was also key in helping Umami Ramaen adapt to a changing situation and stay relevant.
 “Lightspeed works really well and syncing everything was very easy.
-We’ve also been able to integrate our POS with CHK PLZ, a Montreal startup that focuses on making sure it’s really easy to pay bills and for the group to pay really fast.
+We’ve also been able to integrate our POS with CHK PLZ by sunday, a Montreal startup that focuses on making sure it’s really easy to pay bills and for the group to pay really fast.
 We’ve also been able to use that for takeout and it prints directly with Lightspeed,” says Charron

 For him, the type of restaurant you have is also a big reason behind their success.
 “It’s also about the kind of food that you’re serving.
 Ramen for takeout, it works.
 It’s not the best thing since you have to separate it in different containers, but it works,” says Charron.